Get us in your inbox

 • Kwai Chung

-This neighbourhood mall has a reputation as something of a foodie paradise, with a plethora of street food style stalls selling an array of eats, from noodle dishes to pudding, to pancakes, all at very reasonable prices.
-Inside the mall are also tons of small boutiques offering everything from day-to-day casual wear to vintage accessories to trendy footwear.
+This neighbourhood mall has a reputation as something of a foodie paradise, with a plethora of street food style stalls selling an array of eats, from noodle dishes to pudding to pancakes, all at very reasonable prices.
+Inside the mall are also tons of small boutiques offering everything from day-to-day casual wear to vintage accessories and trendy footwear.
 Head here for a bite and fit in a shopping sesh while you're at it.

 Advertising